yoasyo25/ruby-submissions/1706-b/2module/job-tracker/aram.md

 end
 ```
 - A shortcut for `company = Company.find(params[:id) company.destroy` is `Company.destroy(params[:id])`
 - Would also like to see the activerecord on the jobs index to be somewhat refactored down to the model.
+- Would like to see any ActiveRecord calls pushed down to the model
+- In the `if` statement in the jobs index, `Job.all.order` is unnecessary as we can just call `Job.order`
+- Easy to navigate.
+- Could use some additional positioning and refined styling to make it client ready.
+- Could not navigate without manually entering in the url to create a new job for a company.
+- `When the user creates a new Job, they are required to select its Category from a drop down menu of existing categories.
+They also see a link to create a new Category.` Category should be a drop down not a manual input and there is no link to create new category.
+- Not clear how to get to categories page or editing a category.
+- Solid testing but would like to see feature level tests for the dashboard as well as model level tests for the methods you created.

+### 1) Database, Relationships, and Migrations

+* **4: The database has appropriate tables and appropriate columns to create relationships between tables.
+Foreign keys are indexed to increase database performance.
+Tables and columns are appropriately named.**
+* 3: The database has been prepared in a manner that allows for all functionality in the application, but not all foreign keys are indexed, and tables/columns may be named in a manner inconsistent with Rails conventions.
+* 2: The database supports most, but not all functionality.
+The developer may struggle to explain the relationships between tables.
+* 1: The database likely does not support significant portions of functionality.
+Relationships between tables may be lacking.
+The developer may have placed foreign keys on the wrong table or not be using a join table when appropriate.

+### 2) Routes

+* **4: Routes are defined for all functionality and not any additional functionality.
+All routes conform to RESTful conventions for resources, and routes to pages that are not specifically for resources stored in the database are not named in a way that an experienced developer would find surprising.**
+* 3: The developer has routes for all functionality that they provide, but may include routes that are not used in the application.
+* 2: The routes file is missing routes for some functionality that the developer has implemented.
+Routes may be named in unconventional ways.
+Some routes may be preventing pattern matching because they are out of order.
+* 1: Routes have not been updated or significant functionality is missing.

+### 3) Controllers

+* 4: The developer has moved logic out of the controllers and into the models/POROs where appropriate.
+The developer uses strong params in a private method.
+Instance variables being passed to views are appropriately named and limited in number.
+The developer can speak to each choice made when questioned.
+* **3: Some logic may leak into the controllers that would more appropriately exist in a model/PORO.
+The developer may pass more instance variables than necessary to the view.**
+* 2: Significant logic exists in the controllers.
+Methods may be more complicated than necessary.
+Most functionality is still supported.
+* 1: Significant functionality may be missing.
+Significant logic may be present, and it is difficult to understand at a glance the purpose of each method.

 ### 4) ActiveRecord